 In the automotive industry, CNC Machining has been enthusiastically adopted, as manufacturers across the globe seek to benefit from the process’ many perks, including speed, automation, repeatability and more.

 For medium to high production volumes, CNC Machining offers rapid production times compared to traditional machining.
-This is largely because of its automated nature, which eliminates the need to lengthy and labour-intensive manual machining.
-There are also steps that can be taken in the production planning process to speed up and optimize the machine’s run time, including material choice and part tolerances.
+This is largely because of its automated nature, which eliminates the need for lengthy and labor-intensive manual machining.
+Some steps can be taken in the production planning process to speed up and optimize the machine’s run time, including material choice and part tolerances.

 Automation is in itself an advantage of CNC Machining.
 Not only does it allow faster production times compared to manual processes, but it also makes the automotive manufacturing process more streamlined.
 If a part is sent to be manufactured on a CNC Machine and robotic arms can assist in the removal of the part once it is done, workers can dedicate more time to design and innovation tasks.

 As a computer-controlled process, CNC Machining also brings with it a guarantee of repeatability—a crucial element in any industrial-grade production setting.
 In the automotive industry, ensuring that parts are consistent from batch to batch, so that each car rolled out is up to the same standard, is vital.